You can get federal student loans out of default by applying for loan consolidation or entering into the loan rehabilitation program.

 You default on federal student loans after you miss 9 monthly payments.
 (Technically, it's after you miss 270 days of payments.)

 You default on private student loans usually after you miss just one payment, but your loan servicer likely won't say you're in default.
-They'll say your account is delinquent.
+They'll say your account is past due or delinquent.
 (Check your promissory note to see how default is defined.)

 For both federal and private loans, when you're delinquent, but not yet in default, you typically can bring your account current by paying the late payments or having a forbearance applied to your account.